 The Committee did not meet during the course of the year.
+It is noted that the new director appointment was due to a shareholder nomination as opposed to a vacancy.

-Social and Ethics Committee
+Social And Ethics Committee

-The Social and Ethics Committee is made up of two Independent Non-Executive Directors and the Chief Executive Officer.
+The Social and Ethics Committee was made up of two independent non-executive directors and the Chief Executive Officer during the financial period ended December 2024.
 It operates within the framework of the Social and Ethics Committee Charter.